 It’s basically a giant, mozzarella-stuffed meatball.
 Ha.

 And I can add this gluten free meatloaf to that list of favorites!
 All of my kids loved it, too, and we barely had any leftover.

 This meatloaf is actually grain-free, too, and you can make it dairy-free by omitting the cheese if you like.

 The other nice thing about meatloaf — well, nice, depending on how hungry you are — is that it takes a while to bake.
 That leaves you over an hour to clean up a bit and put a side dish together.

-Here are a few that I think would be PERFECT matches for this meatloaf!
+Here are a few easy gluten free sides that would be PERFECT matches for this meatloaf!

 - Roasted Shredded Brussels Sprouts